Oryss/souldiers-tweaks/index.md

 # Orys' Souldiers Tweaks Mod

+## Warning

+The reset button does not always reset to the real original values.
+For example the enemy health modifier doesn't take the original difficulty level's value.
+If you're playing on Easy the original value could be 0.5, but the mod will put it at 1.

+**These values might be saved with your save file, which means it could make changes that would be hard to revert.**

+I'll see if there is a way to be able to disable the mod's values and let the game take over.

+**Meanwhile you have to treat this mod (and any other) as a potential save destroyer.
+It could introduce bugs and side effects I'm not aware of.**

 ## Features

 * Enemy Health Tweak : decrease or increase the health and armor of all enemies in the game